-Bachelor of Arts in Criminal Justice Cumulative GPA 2.0/4.0 from any college level coursework, and Bachelor of Business 22 years of age or older, two years of Administration in Accounting ting work experience.
-Minimum 36 transferable credit hours, including identified Basic Skills and prerequisite courses, are required before enrolling in the major learning team
+Bachelor of Arts in Criminal Justice, Cumulative GPA 2.0/4.0 from any college level coursework, Bachelor of Arts in Psychology and 22 years of age or older, two years of work experience.
+Bachelor of Business Administration Identified Basic Skills and prerequisite courses may be in Accounting required before enrolling in the major learning team.